0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

 ## Deploying to Polygon mainnet

-After you can deploy on the Amoy Testnet without any errors (i.e., the purpose of the Testnet), let's deploy the Smart Contract on the Polygon Mainnet.
-Remember this will cost real $ in the form of MATIC tokens.
+After deploying on Amoy without any errors, you can deploy the smart contract on the Polygon mainnet.
+Remember this costs real $ in the form of MATIC tokens.

 Similar to the steps above when you deployed to Amoy, you open your MetaMask wallet.
 Click on the network dropdown menu (set to **Ethereum Mainnet** by default) and click on the **Add Network** button.
 Make sure to have your [Alchemy API key](https://docs.alchemy.com/docs/alchemy-quickstart-guide).